 Harrell rethinks how we process and interpret our pasts by creating dialogues between contrasting cultures, imagining how historical scenarios could have happened differently and in doing so, he is able to explore ideas around emotion, the body, gender, race, sexuality and culture.

 The exhibition, a first of its kind in the UK following a residency at The Museum of Modern Art, New York, will feature Harrell’s choreography from nearly two decades.
-This ambitious project will present over sixteen of Harrell’s performances in a changing, daily yet continuous programme of live shows and video projections, including dancing by Harrell himself, with the opportunity to weave in and out of the performances.
+This ambitious project will present over 14 of Harrell’s performances in a changing, daily yet continuous programme of live shows and video projections, including dancing by Harrell himself, with the opportunity to weave in and out of the performances.